e2nIEE/pandapower-homepage/_pages/about.md

 **Scope**<br>

-pandapower is aimed at **static** analysis of **balanced** power systems.
+pandapower is aimed at **static** analysis of **three-phase** power systems.
 This allows analysis of:
 - **transmission** and **subtransmission systems**, which are typically operated symmetrically.
-- **symmetric distribution systems**, which are commonly found in Europe.
+- **three-phase distribution systems**, which are commonly found in Europe.

-Distribution grids with unbalanced power flows, such as the feeder design common in North America, can currently not be analysed with pandapower.
+Three-phase power flow allows considering asymmetrical loads and generators.
+Distribution grids with unsymmetrical design of power lines, such as the feeder design common in North America, can currently not be analysed with pandapower.

 <h2 id="modeling">Power System Modeling</h2>